-- It’s extremely high in protein (18%) and is a source of “complete protein,” which means that it includes all nine essential amino acids — a factor that makes it perfect for vegans whose diet often lacks the protein carnivores get from animal products.
+- Quinoa is extremely high in protein (18%) and is a source of “complete protein,” which means that it includes all nine essential amino acids — a factor that makes it perfect for vegans whose diet often lacks the protein carnivores get from animal products.

-- It contains about twice the protein of regular cereal grains and fewer carbohydrates.
+- Contains about twice the protein of regular cereal grains and fewer carbohydrates.

 - It’s higher in lysine — which is essential for tissue growth and repair — than wheat.

 - It’s a great source of manganese and a good source of magnesium, iron and phosphorus.

 - It is gluten-free, which makes it suitable for those with celiac disease.

 - It’s non-dairy and a good source of calcium, so we’re talking to you too, lactose-intolerant folks.